dialpad/dialtone/packages/dialtone/.github/CONTRIBUTING.md

 6. Create a pull request into the `staging` branch, reviewers will be automatically added and notified of your PR.
 7. Once your changes have been approved, you may squash merge your branch into `staging`.

 Once your change is in `staging` it will go live with the next Dialtone release.
 Releases are done on demand by the Dialtone team, and are done fairly regularly.
-If you need your change to be released promptly, please ask in the #dialtone slack channel.
+If you need your change to be released promptly, please ask in the #dialtone Dialpad channel.

 ## Coding guidelines

 ### Naming conventions

-All Dialtone classes available to users are prefixed with `d-`.
+All Dialtone CSS classes available to users are prefixed with `d-`.

 ```less
 .d-input {}
 .d-stack8 {}
 ```

-Note that variables are not classes and do not follow this convention.
-For example: `@purple-300` (`LESS`) or `var(--dt-size-450)` (CSS Custom Property).
+### Tokens

+Tokens are the values that make up the design system.
+Colors, sizing, spacing and typography are valid tokens, and are output as variables in the Dialtone CSS.
+Tokens are defined in the dialtone-tokens package and are always prefixed with dt.
+Example: `var(--dt-color-black-100)`.
+See [Dialtone Tokens](../packages/dialtone-tokens/README.md) for more information.

 #### Utility classes